csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **Figure 3.26** The algorithm for recursive best-first search.

 before it runs out of time.
-For this reason, A∗ is not practical for many large-scale prob- lems.
+For this reason, A∗ is not practical for many large-scale problems.
 There are, however, algorithms that overcome the space problem without sacrificing optimality or completeness, at a small cost in execution time.
 We discuss these next.

 **3.5.3 Memory-bounded heuristic search**

 The simplest way to reduce memory requirements for A∗ is to adapt the idea of iterative deepening to the heuristic search context, resulting in the **iterative-deepening A**∗ (IDA∗) al-

-ITERATIVE- DEEPENING A ∗
+ITERATIVEDEEPENING A ∗

 gorithm.
-The main difference between IDA∗ and standard iterative deepening is that the cutoff used is the f -cost (g +h) rather than the depth; at each iteration, the cutoff value is the small- est f -cost of any node that exceeded the cutoff on the previous iteration.
+The main difference between IDA∗ and standard iterative deepening is that the cutoff used is the f -cost (g +h) rather than the depth; at each iteration, the cutoff value is the smallest f -cost of any node that exceeded the cutoff on the previous iteration.
 IDA∗ is practical for many problems with unit step costs and avoids the substantial overhead associated with keeping a sorted queue of nodes.
-Unfortunately, it suffers from the same difficulties with real- valued costs as does the iterative version of uniform-cost search described in Exercise 3.17.
+Unfortunately, it suffers from the same difficulties with realvalued costs as does the iterative version of uniform-cost search described in Exercise 3.17.
 This section briefly examines two other memory-bounded algorithms, called RBFS and MA∗.

 **Recursive best-first search** (RBFS) is a simple recursive algorithm that attempts toRECURSIVE BEST-FIRST SEARCH